Sandeep Sharma: International career

-After his impressive domestic season with Punjab and Kings XI Punjab Sharma was picked in the 15-man squad for the limited overs tour of Zimbabwe in July 2015.
+After his impressive domestic season with Punjab and Kings XI Punjab, Sharma was picked in the 15-man squad for the limited overs tour of Zimbabwe in July 2015.
 He made his Twenty20 International debut against Zimbabwe on 17 July 2015.
+However, he was not able to live up to the expectations in both the T20Is against Zimbabwe where he leaked many runs.
+He also endured several back injuries and shoulder problems which eventually cut short his international career.
+He suffered a stress fracture followed by a shoulder injury which kept him out of the sport for roughly 18 months.